Division of Existence

-Division of Existence (存在の境界, Sonzai no Kyoukai), alternatively titled as Sonzai no Kyoukai, is an upcoming Philippine 3D animated short film.
-It is dubbed by the local media as the country's "first 3DCG anime" due to the use of 3-Dimensional Computer Graphics and its artstyle similar to Japanese animation.
+Division of Existence (存在の境界, Sonzai no Kyoukai), alternatively titled as Sonzai no Kyoukai, is a cancelled adult animated biopunk horror short film.
+An international co-production between Japan, Taiwan and the Philippines, it is dubbed by the local media as the country's "first 3DCG anime" due to the use of 3-Dimensional Computer Graphics and its artstyle similar to Japanese animation.

+The film is potentially scheduled to be released on December 2017 through YouTube, but it was left cancelled or unfinished.

 Synopsis

 The story of Division of Existence is set in the year 2030 where humanity discovered another world inhabited by paranormal beings such as demons.
 A military organization called Global Security was established to prevent these paranormal entities from entering the human world who also built a 9 underground containment prison facility to detain paranormal entities.
 The main protagonist of the film, John Salazar is a warden who is tasked to guard the 7th containment prison faces a jailbreak.
 The prison operators rush to secure the gate which will allow the paranormal beings to enter the human world.
 Salazar is aided by Akari and Akira Kato, as well as his former mentor RV Gale.